sourcegraph/sourcegraph-public-snapshot/doc/cody/usage-and-pricing.md

 Cody Pro, designed for individuals or small teams at **$9 per user per month**, offers an enhanced coding experience beyond the free plan.
 It provides unlimited autocompletion suggestions, allowing users to streamline their coding process without restrictions.
 Chat and commands executions are also unlimited, allowing users to create custom workflows.

 The plan includes the ability to create an unlimited number of Custom Commands for personalized workflows.
-In addition to using the local context of your code to improve responses, you can embed up to **1 GB** of your private code for even better Cody responses that reflect a deep understanding of your own code.
+In addition to using the local context of your code to improve responses, you can embed up to **1 GB** of your private code for even better Cody responses that reflect a deep understanding of your code in VS Code, with JetBrains IDE support coming soon.

 Support for Cody Pro is available through Discord, ensuring prompt assistance and guidance.
 However, it's essential to note that the Cody Pro plan is limited to **50 developers** per month.
 Finally, you'll have default support with Anthropic and StarCoder as the officially supported LLMs.
-Moreover, Pro users will get an LLM selection for chat only.
+Moreover, Pro accounts using VS Code IDE will get an LLM selection for chat only.
 These LLMs are Claude Instant 1.2, Claude 2, ChatGPT 3.5 Turbo, and ChatGPT 4 Turbo Preview.

 > NOTE: There will be high daily limits to catch bad actors and prevent abuse, but under most normal usage, Pro users won't experience these limits.

+### Downgrading from Pro to Free

+To revert back to Cody Free from Pro:

+- Go to your Sourcegraph dashboard **Cody > Manage**
+- Next, **Manage subscription** that takes you to **Cody > Subscription**
+- Clicks **Cancel** on the Pro tier to cancel your Pro subscription
+- This automatically downgrades you to Cody Free

 ### Upgrading from Pro to Enterprise